Host a citizenship ceremony

 - ensuring candidates are given sufficient notice and instruction

 - working with your group in planning the program

-- ensuring that the ceremony program and national anthem are available in both official languages — English and French
+- ensuring that the ceremony program and national anthem are available in both official languages—English and French

-- reviewing the list of invited guests
+- reviewing and approving the list of invited guests

 - reviewing opening remarks and speeches